 Meanwhile, if you’re making the AIP egg-free creamy lemon sauce, now is a good time to make that while you wait for the soup to cook! (see directions below in the notes)

 For a second time, carefully remove the carcass and all chicken pieces, and place them onto your cutting board where the breasts have been resting.
-Remove all meat from bones on the breast, drums, wings, etc., shredding by hand or using 2 forks as you go along.
+Remove all meat from bones on the breast, drums, wings, etc., shredding by hand or using 2 forks as you go along, make pieces as small as you like for chewing.
 Optionally save the bones in a freezer bag for future use to make bone broth or discard them.
 Save the meat on your cutting board while you strain the chicken stock.

 Turn the heat off.
 Place another large pot nearby or in your sink with a fine mesh strainer over top and carefully, strain the chicken stock, catching the soft veggies and other bits into the strainer.
 Discard the veggies and bits and return the chicken stock to your stovetop and turn the heat back on to a low flame.

 Now, add your reserved chopped carrots and celery with all the separated meat on your cutting board to the freshly strained stock over low-medium heat.
-Allow the veggies to cook for 3-4 mins. until tender.
+Allow the veggies to cook for 5 mins. until fork tender or softer if you like.

 Meanwhile, make the egg-lemon sauce by combining all ingredients in a medium-sized mixing bowl and whisking together until combined.
 Set aside.